 Long distance longboarding is a discipline of its own kind that can mix both pushing and pumping (see this post for more about long distance longboarding).

-Long distance pumping (LDP) sessions ranges from casual 5-10 mile cruises on flat ground to 25+ mile marathons.
+Long distance pumping (LDP) sessions range from casual 5-10 mile cruises on flat ground to 25+ mile marathons.
 Strong pumping skills can take your long distance skating capability to the next level, allowing you to mix up highly efficient pushing and pumping techniques to achieve longer and faster slating sessions.

 Longboard pumping technique